HJs39/Fast-sstream/README.md

 ### format

-`format` is a simple formatting function in any stream derived from `output_traits` or `io_traits`, it provide a simple way to format string instead various `operator<<` call.
+`format` is a simple formatting function available on any stream derived from `output_traits` or `io_traits`.
+It provides a simple way to format strings as an alternative to chained `operator<<` calls.
 Below is `fast-sstream`'s formatting syntax:

-* `%` character is a formatting value placeholder, if `format` scanned the character, it will take a argument from pack and call `parser<TYPE>::parse` to format.
+* The `%` character is a placeholder for a formatted value.
+When `format` scans this character, it will take the next argument from the parameter pack and call `parser<TYPE>::parse` to format it.

-* `^` character is a ignore placeholder, if `format` scanned the character, it will call `consume` to ignore a argument form pack.

-* `\` character is a escaped character, it will let `format` ignore what the next character is, and put it in buffer.
+* The `\` character is an escape character.
+It causes `format` to ignore any special meaning of the character that follows it, writing it directly to the buffer instead.

 You can use `format` to simplify coding of `parser`.
 Example from above: